OpusCapita/react-markdown/README.md

 ## Usage

+Install npm package:

 `npm install -E @opuscapita/react-markdown-editor`

+Import it to your application

 `import { MarkdownEditor } from '@opuscapita/react-markdown-editor'`

-See interactive documentation for component API details: https://opuscapita.github.io/react-markdown-editor
+See interactive example for more details: https://opuscapita.github.io/react-markdown-editor

 > Demo powered by [React Showroom](https://github.com/OpusCapita/react-showroom-client)